 Also known as toxemia, preeclampsia is a condition that can develop in the second half of pregnancy -- sometimes earlier.
+It may also develop shortly after delivery.
 When left untreated, it can turn into eclampsia, the more severe form of the condition.

 Preeclampsia causes high blood pressure and a high level of protein in your urine.
 You may also have swelling in your feet, legs, and hands.

 Eclampsia is much more serious but, with treatment, is rare.
 In addition to the signs and symptoms of preeclampsia, women with eclampsia have seizures.
 You can even go into a coma and die.
 And, your baby might also die before, during, or after childbirth.

 One thing is certain: working closely with your doctor can ensure that you have the safest and healthiest pregnancy possible.

 What Are the Signs and Symptoms of Preeclampsia?